 What is Excusitis?

 Excusitis (excuse-itis) is the habit of buying reasons from yourself or other people for not fulfilling commitments and leaving projects in an unfinished state.
 If left untreated, the "disease of making excuses" is debilitating and leads to the demise of good ideas, thriving businesses, organizations, relationships, careers and bright futures.
 It's a severe condition that everyone needs to be aware of and make haste to address.
-This article aims to help people diagnose, cure the disease and find success once and for all.
+So, we aim to help people diagnose, cure the disease and find success once and for all.

 The Disease of Making Excuses - Signs & Symptoms

-- You have unfinished projects from months to a year ago or more.
+- You're surrounded by numerous unfinished projects from months to a year ago or more.

 - You buy books, gym memberships, exercise equipment or online courses but don't get around to reading or using them.